Exercise fo cancer patients

 Also, stop exercising and consult your doctor if you experience any of the following symptoms: dizziness, chest pain, difficulty breathing, nausea, unusual back, bone, or muscle pain.

-See the benefits for yourself.
-Find the best time to exercise, choose the sport you enjoy the most, experiment, and watch your well-being change!
+Discover the benefits firsthand and don’t lose heart when cancer changes your appearance.
+Find the best time to exercise, choose the sport you enjoy most, experiment, and watch your well-being transform.